kmkr/splendid-nudibranch/content.md

 Loc		Marsa Alam, Egypt
 Tags	2014 dugong
 Latin	Dugong dugon
 Desc	The word "dugong" means lady of the sea, they are believed to be inspirations behind tales or mermaids and in parts of Indonesia they are considered reincarnations of women.
 The dugong is herbivorous and feed uniquely on sea grass.
-Their numbers are very low and in some countries entirely gone due to hunting,  bycatch and habitat desctruction.
-I was extremely lucky to encounter one in Marsha Shouna on the western coast of the Red Sea, once home to thousands of dugongs but now with very few.
+Their numbers are very low and in some countries they are depleted entirely due to hunting, bycatch and habitat desctruction.
+I was extremely lucky to encounter one in Marsha Shouna on the western coast of the Red Sea, once home to thousands of dugongs but now with very few individuals.
 The 100 km coastline along Marsa Alam have now only seven dugongs left.

 DSC06687.jpg